facebookresearch/xformers/README.md

 ## Installing xFormers

 * **(RECOMMENDED) Using binaries**: We provide binaries for Linux and recent PyTorch versions.
-Install xFormers with conda:
+After you have [installed pytorch in conda](https://pytorch.org/get-started/locally/), install xFormers with conda:

 ```bash
 conda install xformers -c xformers/label/dev